MoyiGuo/MoyiGuo.github.io/_pages/about.md

 I am currently a Ph.D.
 Candidate in Operation Research at [ISyE](https://www.isye.gatech.edu/), [Georgia Tech](https://www.gatech.edu/).
 Prior to this, I hold MS in Computational Science and Engineering and MS in Quantitative Computational Finance from Georgia Tech and BS in Applied Mathematics and BS in Economics from [Tsinghua University](https://www.tsinghua.edu.cn/en/)

 Some of my research interests include dynamic programming and reinforcement learning in battery optimization, price forecasting in energy market with modern machine learning techniques and also financial engineering.
-I have hold positions as quantitative researcher/analyst in top tiere energy companies such as [BP](https://www.bp.com/en_us/united-states/home.html) Trading and [Engie](https://www.engie.com/en) as well as buy side financial institutions such as [XBTO Group](https://www.xbto.com/).
+I have held positions as quantitative researcher/analyst in top tiere energy companies such as [BP](https://www.bp.com/en_us/united-states/home.html) and [Engie](https://www.engie.com/en) as well as buy side financial institutions such as [XBTO Group](https://www.xbto.com/).